LUIS ESCOBAR, RIGHT HANDED PITCHER

 The Pirates surprisingly not only moved Escobar to the bullpen to open the season, they sent him to Bradenton.
 He pitched very well and in May, they moved him up to Indianapolis.
 After a couple of outings they moved him to the rotation and he pitched well, with a 1.61 ERA through five starts.
 With their own bullpen in dismal shape, the Pirates moved Escobar back to relief.
 They called him up in July and he managed 3.2 scoreless IP in three outings before getting bombed in his fourth game.
 He went back to AAA and struggled the rest of the year, getting battered for a 1.056 opponents’ OPS in August.
 Overall, he missed a good number of bats but continued to have trouble finding the strike zone.
 The Pirates did not call him up in September.

-Escobar has excellent stuff, but he’s not making progress with his command and control.
+Escobar has good enough stuff to be a major league reliever, but he’s not making progress with his command and control.
 The absence of a September callup was probably an indication of the Pirates’ disappointment and he was designated for assignment to clear roster space after the season.
 A little surprisingly, he cleared waivers and was outrighted to AAA.

 |2020: Minor League Salary|